toshke/workshop-big-blue-button-aws/Step1.md

 {"zone": "workshop-XXXX.programming-tools-meetup.cloud"}
 ```

-#### Created hosted zone
+#### Create hosted zone

-Now that you have reserved your Zone name with above API call, it is time
+Now that you have reserved your subdomain with above API call, it is time
-to create the zone within your own AWS account through the aws cli.
-Take a note of
+to create the zone within your own AWS account through the AWS CLI.
+You'll
-a zone name above, and replace  `workshop-XXXX.programming-tools-meetup.cloud` in
+need to replace `workshop-XXXX.programming-tools-meetup.cloud` in the command
-below's command with it.
+below with your subdomain from the previous step.

 ```bash